If you like the appearence (it's based on chess.com) you can get the scid pieces/squares here

 See here for details on how to use them

-When I got into chess earlier this year I couldn't find a decent free regulary updated database of Chess games.
+When I got into chess last year I couldn't find a decent free regulary updated database of Chess games.

 There are some good ones out there like Kingbase and Millionbase (not updated anymore).

 Caissa is the Goddesses of chess and database

 I started from the following databases/sources.